iszczesniak/cpp/memory/index.md

 * a result.

-It's the materialization of a temporary, and not a materialization that is temporary.

 C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates